 >> [ Pi, niter, md, Oindx, Ocoords, tTi ] = SLAMICP( M, Ti, inlierthreshold, method, maxiter, Pi-1, [], Outlierthreshold );

->>Pi = SLAMICP( M, Ti, inlierthreshold, method, maxiter, Pi-1, N); % fastest, ideal for mobile robot self-localization, Pi = ( xi, yi, θi ) >>Pi = SLAMICP( M, Ti, inlierthreshold, method, maxiter, Pi-1, []); % performing mobile robot self-localization, Pi = ( xi, yi, θi )
+>>Pi = SLAMICP( M, Ti, inlierthreshold, method, maxiter, Pi-1, N); % fastest, ideal for mobile robot self-localization using a map M and its normals N, Pi = ( xi, yi, θi ) >>Pi = SLAMICP( M, Ti, inlierthreshold, method, maxiter, Pi-1, []); % performing mobile robot self-localization, Pi = ( xi, yi, θi )

 % Display the help and usage instructions